-- 1. Section 19.
-(1) of the SW&SSW Act relates to applicants accessing their own record related to their application for registration: - "The Registrar shall give an applicant for a certificate of registration, at the applicant's request, a copy of each document the College has that is relevant to the application." - 2.
-Section 21.
-(4) of the SW&SSW Act relates to applicants who have requested a review of the Registrar's Proposal by the Registration Appeals Committee:
+- a) Describe how you give applicants access to their own records related to their applications for registration. - 1.
+Section 19.
+(1) of the SWSSWA relates to applicants accessing their own record related to their application for registration:

+"The Registrar shall give an applicant for a certificate of registration, at the applicant's request, a copy of each document the College has that is relevant to the application."